LeNitrous/sbtw/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/lenitrous/sbtw/deploy?label=deploy)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/lenitrous/sbtw)

-The Storyboard Translation Workspace (sbtw!) is an osu! storyboard editor for generating storyboards with scripts written in C#, Visual Basic, Lua, Python, Typescript, and Javascript.
+The Storyboard Translation Workspace (sbtw!) is an osu! storyboard editor for generating storyboards with scripts written in Lua, Python, Typescript, and Javascript.
 It uses [osu! (lazer)](https://github.com/ppy/osu) as its base.
 It is inspired by [storybrew](https://github.com/Damnae/storybrew) by Damnae.

 ## Running sbtw!
 Get a copy from the [releases](https://github.com/LeNitrous/sbtw/releases) page or get it from the links down below to get the latest version: